hssstndc/stndc/content/about.md

 hideDate: true
 ---

-Master's student in Interactive Media Technology
+Helena Linder is a master's student in Interactive Media Technology at KTH focusing on sound and music computing.